corsairmarks/assimilate_all_the_pops/mod/README.md

 ### Required Mod Dependencies

-[Deassimilate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372) contains all the changes to the Assimilation citizenship type as assimilation process required to support multiple assimilation types in one empire.
+[Deassimilate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372) contains all the changes to the Assimilation citizenship type and assimilation process required to support multiple assimilation types in one empire.

 ### Recommended Companion Mods